 Even with the great strides, the monolithic manufacturers have made, there is still a place for brick.
 It would be best if you did not overlook the advantages of using a brick product that has been mechanically pressed and high fired.
 It has the properties as indicated on a datasheet.
 And in those tougher/troublesome applications or when installing a castable is not possible, brick may be the best choice.

 Sure, the use of brick will require the need for skilled tradesmen (masons).
 But when installed correctly, the refractory brick can help you keep equipment up and running any time of the year.
 Brick products are available in many chemistries for many applications and numerous shapes to fit a specific area or diameter.
 When to consider refractory brick as part of your maintenance program:

 - During colder times of the year when the casting environment is not ideal.

-- As a Just-In-Time (JIT) material available on site that doesn’t have a shelf life issue
+- As a Just-In-Time (JIT) material available on site that doesn’t have a shelf life issue.

-- The furnace lacks the abilities to properly cure and fire castable material in a slow and controlled manner
+- The furnace lacks the abilities to properly cure and fire castable material in a slow and controlled manner.

-- Movement of the castable to the area requiring repairs is difficult or impossible
+- Movement of the castable to the area requiring repairs is difficult or impossible.

-- A composite lining makes sense such as an insulating firebrick sub-hearth and cast hearth
+- A composite lining makes sense, such as an insulating firebrick sub-hearth and cast hearth.

 - You’ve tried every castable you can to no avail.

-Give brick some consideration when you talk to your supplier about the best refractory design for your problem areas.
-And don’t forget, the mortar used with the brick is key, so don’t go cheap.
+Give brick some consideration when you talk to your supplier about your problem areas’ best refractory design.
+And don’t forget, the mortar used with the brick is critical, so don’t go cheap.
 Utilize a mortar that complements, or exceeds, the chemistry of the brick.